-Provider submitted authorization: The information that any contracted outpatient case rate provider or contracted outpatient fee-for-service provider enters into Connect to indicate that the provider will bill for services rendered to a member.
-The provider submitted authorization or notification may automatically approve in Connect, and a provider can submit claims with respect to that provider submitted authorization.
+Provider submitted authorizaton or notification: The information that any contracted outpatient case rate provider or contracted outpatient fee-for-service provider enters into Connect to indicate that the provider will bill for services rendered to a member.
+The provider submitted authorization or notification may automatically approve in Connect, and a provider can submit claims under that submission.

 Request for additional clinical information: For the purposes of clinical review, CareOregon Utilization Management staff request clinical information that is current, valid and congruent with the member's level of functioning at the time of the request.
-When a request for additional clinical information is made, the provider shall submit their clinical documentation, which should include a brief description of the member's current clinical presentation, response to interventions, prognosis and description of need for continuation/extension of services.
+When a request for additional clinical information is made, the provider shall submit their clinical documentation, which should include a brief description of the member's current clinical presentation, response to interventions, prognosis and description of need for services.
 Requested additional information should be received as soon as possible and within three business days to avoid an unnecessary denial due to lack of information.